 Let’s unpack each of these questions.

-Second, it’s important to be honest with yourself when you ask the question: “can I commit to implementing this strategy consistently for six months or more without deviating or getting distracted by some other marketing priority that pops up?”
+Second, it’s important to be honest with yourself when you ask the question: “Can I commit to implementing this strategy consistently for 6 months or more without deviating or getting distracted by some other marketing priority that pops up?”

 Facebook can work for just about any business, but it takes time to build an engaged community of fans.

 Fourth, and this one is especially relevant to Facebook users…

 Perry Marshall pointed this out in an interview from a few years ago.
 Google is about direct intent (“I want information on X right now”).

 Facebook is about identity (“I’m sharing this blog post or liking this page because it reflects who I am as a person”).